jadefeng/jadefeng.github.io/_posts/2020-09-13-Power-of-Moments.markdown

 3. Audience discovers truth themselves - becomes their own insight

-# “Let them trip over the truth.”
+## “Let them trip over the truth.”
 *   Being a salesman vs letting them trickle the truth.
 Let them understand the problem.
 *   Self insight only comes from stretching yourself - putting yourself out there where you can risk an outcome

-# Positive peaks are more memorable that negative peaks
+## Positive peaks are more memorable that negative peaks
 *   Mentors create a productive level of stretch
 *   Making yourself vulnerable.
 Taking a risk - helps you also understand risk about yourself

-## Mentors push.
+# Mentors push.
 Mentees stretch.

+## How to be a good mentor:
 *   “I’m giving you these comments because I have high expectations and I know you can reach them.” vs. “You should make these changes”.
 The former is more impactful.
 *   This re-wires how people take feedback.
 It’s a push to stretch.
 *   Tension of mentoring: over and under protecting them

-# Learn to embrace failure.
+## Learn to embrace failure.
 Ask regularly: “What did you fail at this week?”
 *   Push to stretch.
 Make it part of a casual conversation rather than an end.
 *   Willingness to put yourself in a place that you can fail
 *   The goal is LEARNING